reckoning-machines/walkforward-backtest/README.md

 # walkforward-backtest
-a class wrapper for scikit-learn predict and predict_proba for walk forward backtest
+a class wrapper for scikit-learn predict and predict_proba for walk forward backtesting in time series analysis

 scikit-learn classifiers have predict_proba and predict functions which can apply a fitted (trained) model against the full input dataset